sophiayk20/covoswitch/README.md

 # CoVoSwitch: Machine Translation of Synthetic Code-Switched Text Based on Intonation Units

 ## Paper & Dataset
-This repository holds code used in writing "CoVoSwitch: Machine Translation of Synthetic Code-Switched Text Based on Intonation Units," to be published in *Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics: Student Research Workshop*.
+This repository holds code used in writing "CoVoSwitch: Machine Translation of Synthetic Code-Switched Text Based on Intonation Units," to appear in *Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics: Student Research Workshop*.
 Paper was accepted on July 9, 2024 for ACL-SRW 2024 (Aug.
 11-16 2024).

 CoVoSwitch, the dataset I created in this paper, is available through HuggingFace.
 It was created using CoVoST 2, which is a speech-to-text translation dataset created in turn from Common Voice Corpus 4.0.